fashion-js/fashion-model/README.md

 fashion-model
 =============
-JavaScript library for defining types and their properties with support for wrapping/unwrapping and serialization/deserialization.
+JavaScript library for defining types and their properties with support for wrapping/unwrapping, serialization/deserialization, validation, and JSON schema.

 ## Installation
 ```bash